puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 }
 {% endhighlight %}

 Validate your syntax with the `puppet parser` tool.
-When your syntax checks out, apply your test manifest with the `--graph` and `--noop` flags, then use the `dot` tool again to regenerate your graph image again.
+When your syntax looks good, apply your test manifest with the `--graph` and `--noop` flags, then use the `dot` tool again to regenerate your graph image again.